Editorial Standards

 The big picture, how Section 163(j) actually works

 Section 163(j) caps your current year business interest deduction.
 The cap equals 30 percent of ATI, plus business interest income, plus floor plan financing interest.
-If your net business interest expense is above that number, the excess does not vanish, you carry it forward and test it again in the next year.
+If your net business interest expense is above that number, the excess does not vanish, you carry it forward and test it again in the next year (partnerships do not carry the excess at the entity level; it is allocated to partners as EBIE).

 Adjusted taxable income, the base that drives the cap

 ATI begins with tentative taxable income and then removes or adjusts items not allocable to a trade or business.
-For years beginning after 2021, you do not add back depreciation, amortization, or depletion, which means the ATI base is often smaller and the limit tighter than it was before 2022.
+For years beginning after 2021 and before 2025, you do not add back depreciation, amortization, or depletion, which means the ATI base was often smaller and the limit tighter than it was before 2022.
+Note, OBBBA (July 2025) permanently restored the EBITDA addback for tax years beginning after December 31, 2024, so 2025 and later returns add depreciation, amortization, and depletion back at Line 11.
 That single rule change explains many “why did my deduction drop” conversations starting in 2022.

 Pass‑through excess items you must reconcile

 Partnerships and S corporations compute their own 163(j) limit first, then pass out excess taxable income, excess business interest income, and, for partnerships only, excess business interest expense.
-Owners must include those items in their own calculation, and partners can only free EBIE with future ETI from that same partnership.
+Owners must include those items in their own calculation, and partners can only free EBIE with future excess taxable income (ETI) or excess business interest income (EBII) from that same partnership.
 Getting these flows right makes or breaks owner return tie outs.

 Who must file, with quick examples